 Where to stay in the Golden Circle

 Where you should stay depends on where you want to go next.
 If you’re visiting on a short trip and plan to stay in Reykjavik, a hotel there which I personally stayed at and really liked is the Fosshotel Raudara.
 Since you can visit the Golden Circle in one day staying in Reykjavik as home base from which to do day trips can be an effective way to do it.
 After the Golden Circle we travelled onwards to the Westfjords so we stayed at the Hraunsnef Country Hotel, a hotel in the middle of nowhere but on the road towards our next destination.
 Similarly if you want to spend more time in or around the Golden Circle you should be able to find accommodation there too, however I can’t recommend anything personally.

 Have you been to Iceland and the Golden Circle?
 How did you find it?
 Let me know in the comments below!
 If you’re looking for more information on the Golden Circle check out this guide to the top highlights of the Golden Circle.
 I hope you found this 1-day tour map to Iceland’s Golden Circle useful.
 If you’re planning a trip to Iceland, these are the main stops that every online guide or travel agent will tell you to visit.
 They are some of the most impressive, with the explosive geysers and the big waterfalls.
 The fact that they are touristy and somewhat busy doesn’t make them any less beautiful, although just bear in mind that you will have to deal with crowds when you visit them, especially in summer.
-However, if you want to see Iceland off the beaten track, come back next week where I will share with you Iceland’s Best Kept Secret and Iceland’s most scenic region!
+However, if you want to see Iceland off the beaten track, check out these posts about Iceland’s Best Kept Secret and Iceland’s most scenic region!